 The system requirements below only apply if your child is attending the online, remotely accessible version of this course.

 Icons courtesy of Icon8

-- Hardware: Desktop computer, microphone and speakers (or headset with mic), mouse and keyboard, a fast internet connection.
+- Hardware: Desktop or laptop computer, microphone and speakers (or headset with mic), mouse and keyboard, a fast internet connection.

 - Operating System: Windows 7 or above, Macs (OS X 10.14 Mojave or above) and Linux (Ubuntu 12.04 LTS or later/ Debian Jessie or later/or libc6 2.15 or later)

 To find out what your computers’ technical specifications are, kindly use the links below: